DataMagician/datamagician.github.io/_pages/about.md

 The next step in my career actually turned me from a student in an MCSE series to being a trainer in that very same class.
 As a student, I asked many difficult questions, and ultimately was asked if I would consider becoming a trainer by my 3rd class.
-Because of my ISP background, my first teach was the Microsoft TCP/IP course (688) to the same group of students I was sitting through the first 4 classes with.
+Because of my ISP background, my first teach was the [Internetworking with TCP/IP on Windows NT 4.0 (#688)][Course688] to the same group of students I was sitting through the first 4 classes with.

 Ultimately, I signed a 3 year contract, and began living in hotels more than my